qroma-projects/qroma-hat/sites/www-qroma-hat/src/app-pages/manage-images.md

 ---
-title: Qroma Hat App
+title: Manage Images
 ---

 import BrowserOnly from '@docusaurus/BrowserOnly';
-import { SvgToGreyscaleArduinoFileTool } from '../../app/svg-file-uploader/SvgToGreyscaleArduinoFileTool';
+import { SvgToGreyscaleArduinoFileTool } from '../hat-app/svg-file-uploader/SvgToGreyscaleArduinoFileTool';

-# Qroma Hat App
+# Manage Qroma Hat Images

 To connect to your Qroma Hat device, plug it into your computer's USB port and click the Connect button.
 When prompted